diogoalbuquerque/gogenerics/README.md

 ## Examples to understand how generics works.

-Some examples and benchmark test.
+1. Some examples and benchmark test;
+2. Writing and using the fuzzing tests structure.